Csantos07/Agile-Rails-6-Follow-Along/README.md

 I also want to hone in my methodology and process.
 How do I stay organized.
 How do I document my progress, dependencies, code, etc.

+# Iteration C1: Creating the Catalog Listing

+# 1.12.23 (9:19 PM)
+### In this Commit:
+- Created store controller
+- Assign root
+- View for Pragmatic Catalog Store

 # Iteration B2: Unit Tests

 # 1.12.23 (12:45 PM)